ONE consists of two separate non-profit organisations:

 Building on its previous work, ONE members across the country continued to campaign for the Electrify Africa Act, legislation that would give 50 million people in sub-Saharan Africa first-time access to electricity.
 The energy campaign continued to be one of ONE’s most successful grassroots campaigns ever.
 In 2015, ONE volunteers recruited 20,994 new members, sent more than 37,825 messages to Congress, 6,898 calls and delivered 426 petitions with 165,000 signatures in support of the Electrify Africa Act.
 The bill passed the Senate Foreign Relations Committee in October 2015, and the House in January 2016.
 President Obama signed the bill into law in February 2016.

 Our efforts to increase access to electricity in sub-Saharan Africa began in 2013, when ONE worked with bipartisan lawmakers to introduce the Electrify Africa Act in the U.S. House of Representatives and the Energize Africa Act in the U.S. Senate.
-Throughout the multi-year campaign, ONE mobilized 186,891 letters, conducted 744 volunteer meetings on Capitol Hill, sent 5,445 Tweets, made 4,814 calls, delivered 657 petitions.
+Throughout the multi-year campaign, ONE mobilised 186,891 letters, conducted 744 volunteer meetings on Capitol Hill, sent 5,445 Tweets, made 4,814 calls, delivered 657 petitions.
 In total, our volunteers made nearly 200,000 direct contacts with Congressional offices.
 The energy campaign also signed up 360,000 petition signers and recruited 24,000 new ONE members.

 ONE Vote 16 is a campaign to secure policy commitments from candidates, cultivate relationships with future leaders, and demonstrate constituency support for international development.
-In 2015, ONE hired local organizers in early primary states (New Hampshire, Iowa, and South Carolina) to demonstrate a strong presence at campaign stops and ask candidates what they would do to address extreme poverty in Africa and support ONE’s legislative agenda, if elected.
+In 2015, ONE hired local organisers in early primary states (New Hampshire, Iowa, and South Carolina) to demonstrate a strong presence at campaign stops and ask candidates what they would do to address extreme poverty in Africa and support ONE’s legislative agenda, if elected.
 We received strong answers of support for the President’s Emergency Plan for AIDS Relief (PEPFAR), and empowering women and girls in sub-Saharan Africa.
 We also met with and briefed senior staff for nearly all major campaigns to provide information and build relationships.

-Budget fights, leadership changes and disruptions to the political environment influenced our work in 2015, as ONE Action utilized a clever combination of public campaigning and insider advocacy to reverse decreases to ODA budgets and secure commitments to an end to extreme poverty from a new wave of political leaders.
+Budget fights, leadership changes and disruptions to the political environment influenced our work in 2015, as ONE Action utilised a clever combination of public campaigning and insider advocacy to reverse decreases to ODA budgets and secure commitments to an end to extreme poverty from a new wave of political leaders.

 EU funds for development were in a critical state in October, as EU Member States sought to cut the EU Budget for 2016, with a disproportionate share coming from the EU External Spending allocation (which includes funds for development).
 Targeted public campaigning and insider advocacy by ONE secured an impressive win which saw EU External Spending receive an increase of 5% on the 2015 budget – which means an additional €9.17 Billion on 2015 levels, for helping refugees, humanitarian aid and development programs.